Boat the Everglades and Discover Natural Wonders in Paradise

 Of course, guides aren’t mandatory.
 Many visitors hike or take leisurely strolls along one of our many trails or boardwalks.

 Here are a handful of favorite eco-tourism activities on the Paradise Coast:

 Any discussion of the Paradise Coast’s eco-tourism begins with The Everglades.
 These world-renowned tropical wetlands are surprisingly accessible to visitors staying in Naples or Marco Island.
 In fact, if you drive southeast from downtown Naples on U.S. 41, in just 25 miles you’ll begin to see the swamplands; another 15 miles and you’ll be in the thick of it.
-The largest chunks of The Everglades in Collier County are the Big Cypress National Preserve and the Fakahatchee Strand State Preserve.
+The largest chunks of The Everglades in Collier County are the Big Cypress National Preserve and the Fakahatchee Strand Preserve State Park.